rohithgopakumar/pes_asic_class/README(2).md

 # Labwork using ABI Function Calls
 ## Algorithm for C Program using ASM
-- Incorporating assembly language code into a C program can be done using inline assembly or by linking separate assembly files with your C code.
+- Incorporating assembly language code into a C program can be done using inline assembly or by linking separate assem    ers from memory

+To store 64 bits of data from mem to reg, we use 8*8bit stores ie., m[0],m[1]......m[7].

+    RISC-V uses Little Endian format to store the data ie., Least significant Byte is stored in m[0]

+DAY 1: Ibly files with your C code.
 - When you call an assembly function from your C code, the C calling convention is followed, including pushing arguments onto the stack or passing them in registers as required.
 - The program executes the assembly function, following the assembly instructions you've provided.